By Katharine Webster

 Are criminals born or made?

-Portnoy studies biological and social factors that interact to explain and predict aggressive, impulsive and risky behavior – to help figure out effective ways to intervene before anti-social behavior escalates into crime.
+Portnoy studies biological and social factors that interact to explain and predict aggressive, impulsive and risky behavior – so she can help figure out effective ways to intervene before anti-social behavior escalates into crime.

 Q: How did you get interested in this particular area of criminal justice research?